GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

 You will need to attach it to an email, and not just paste it in, because the mail client will probably mess with the contents, wrapping lines etc, which can make it unusable.

 What happens next is that a developer will take your patch and study it, to ascertain whether it really does fix something that is broken.
-If there is a problem, you\'ll hear back with some gentle, constructive criticism.
+If there is a problem, you'll hear back with some gentle, constructive criticism.
 If the problem is small, it might just get fixed.
 Then your patch is applied, tested, and if all looks well, pushed to the public repository, and included in the the next release.
 Your name will go into the AUTHORS file, and you will be thanked.